Facebook's New Surround 360 Cameras Makes Live-Action Scenes More Immersive

 The x24 is the bigger model named after the simple fact that it has a 24-camera array arranged within a sphere-shaped body, whereas the x6 which is intended to be more portable has only six cameras.
 The x24 was built in partnership with FLIR, a company known for its thermal-imaging cameras while the x6 prototype was created entirely in-house.
-Facebook intends to license out the designs to select commercial partners in an effort to push adoption of its technology to content creators.
+Facebook intends to license out the designs to select commercial partners in an effort to push the adoption of its technology to content creators.

 As for the upgrades, both Surround 360 cameras are not just refined versions of last year’s hardware.
 The new x24 and x6 also now capture 8K-quality footage with six-degrees-of-freedom (6DoF) for more immersive 360 content.
 This is significant because it allows a viewer in VR to move through the scene and experience it from different angles, instead of looking at a relatively flat environment.
-This means not only are viewers able to move up, down, left, right like before, but also forward, backward with pitch, yaw, and roll and see the content adjust accordingly.
+This means not only are viewers able to move up, down, left, and right like before, but also forward, backward with pitch, yaw, and roll and see the content adjust accordingly.

 Facebook is also partnering with a number of post-production and visual effects companies, including Adobe, OTOY, Foundry, Mettle, DXO, Here Be Dragons, Framestore, Magnopus, and The Mill to help develop the necessary tools and workflows for the new camera system.